wyne/fasder/README.md

 # fasder

 This is a rewrite of [clvv/fasd](http://github.com/clvv/fasd) in go.
+This is primarily a learning project for myself, but may be useful to others one day.

 Fasder, pronounced like "faster" but with a d, offers quick access to commonly used files and directories.
 Fasder tracks the files and directories you access